ElectricToy/ld31/docs/Protect Your Family.md

 BUG
     Human lights flicker when they're being moved.
-    Monster will dither when holding a human, unsure of which exit to take.
+    Human lights still glow in exit after departure XXX Monster will dither when holding a human, unsure of which exit to take.
+XXX Monsters take humans to far portal.

 Bonus
+    Flash human when it becomes player
+    Flash anything that receives damage
     Turrets
     Family Wander AI
     Pause